St Patrick's, Carlow College: Present

-In the 1990s the college abandoned its primary role as a seminary and just became a college of the humanities.
+In the 1990s the college transition from its primary role as a seminary and to became a college of the humanities.
 In 1996, the college began an NCEA Certificate and Diploma course in Social Care.
 Prior to the foundation of HETAC, a number of its courses were validated by its forerunner the National Council for Educational Awards (NCEA).
 Also about this time the college joined the Central Applications Office CAO for Irish school leavers applying for third-level education.
 On the 2011 CAO Carlow degrees in Citizenship and Community Studies, Humanities (Philosophy and Theology), English and History and Applied Social Studies in Social Care were offered.
-The Humanities degrees are recognised for teaching in secondary schools.
+The Humanities degrees are recognised for teaching in secondary schools with further study.

-Other postgraduate programmes include Higher Diploma in Business Studies in Parish Planning and Administration, Postgraduate Diploma in Equality and Diversity in the Workplace and Master of Arts in Therapeutic Child Care and qualify for tax relief.
+Other postgraduate programmes included Higher Diploma in Business Studies in Parish Planning and Administration, Postgraduate Diploma in Equality and Diversity in the Workplace and Master of Arts in Therapeutic Child Care and qualify for tax relief.

 In the 2006–07 academic year, the college opened a state-of-the-art library situated in the old college chapel.
 The library was named in memory of Fr Patrick Brophy, a former president who bequeathed his full library to the college.
 The new facility incorporated the Delany Archive containing the archives of the Brigidine Sisters, the Patrician Brothers as well as the college and diocese.
 It effectively charts 200 years of education in the local area.
 The P.J.
 Brophy memorial library stocks thousands of texts of the Humanities, in Philosophy, Theology, English Literature, Social Studies and the general Liberal Arts.
 The opening of the new library coincides with the opening of a new student services centre which is adjacent to the library.
 On 12 December 2006, the President of Ireland, Mary McAleese, officially opened the Fr P.J.
 Brophy Memorial Library and the Kathleen Brennan Student Services Centre where the Students Union offices are located.